RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 - `service_address_range` (String) Cluster services will be assigned an IP address from this IP address range.
 Enter a range (in CIDR notation) within a network range, a mask, or leave this field blank to use a default range.
 - `pod_secondary_range_name` (String) Cluster pods are assigned an IP from the selected node subnet's secondary CIDR address range.
 - `service_secondary_range_name` (String) Cluster services are assigned an IP from the selected node subnetes secondary CIDR address range.
+- `data_plane_v_2` (String) Dataplane V2 is optimized for Kubernetes networking which is implemented using eBPF.
+Supported value is `ADVANCED_DATAPATH`.
+- `network_policy` (String) The Kubernetes Network Policy API allows the cluster administrator to specify what pods are allowed to communicate with each other.
+Cannot use with `data_plane_v_2` config.
+Supported value is `CALICO`.

 <a id="nestedblock--spec--config--network--access"></a>
 ### Nested Schema for `spec.config.network.access`